If you’re trying to figure out how to organize a small bedroom on a budget, these 11 ingenious tips and tricks will get you there in no time!

 6. Folding Your Clothes Correctly Maximizes Space & Looks Better

 If you’re still short on space when it comes to your dresser, don’t forget to rotate out your seasonal clothes.
 You don’t need all your heavy winter sweaters folded neatly and taking up a lot of room in those drawers when you could really put it to good use by storing t-shirts and summer tops.

 And on the topic of “folded neatly”, folding your clothes using the KonMari method or “vertical folding”, you will increase your drawer storage space by up to 50% while finding that it’s easier to grab what you want without disturbing all the other clothes in your drawers.

 The point?
-Don’t forget that there’s extra storage under that bed and it’s a budget-friendly way to gain extra space!
+Don’t forget that there’s under-bed storage and it’s a budget-friendly way to gain extra space!

-Adding shelves to your small bedroom's walls is a fairly inexpensive and very easy way to add more storage and get organized.
-By going up, even the smallest bedroom can gain a lot more storage space.
+Adding shelves to your small bedroom walls is a fairly inexpensive and very easy way to add more storage and get organized.
+By going up, even the smallest bedroom can gain extra storage space.

 You can purchase wood at your local hardwood store and have them cut it to size, then simply attach to some wall brackets and hang it up.

 IKEA sells beautiful floating shelves as well as shelves with brackets that are also budget-friendly and easy to install.
 These rustic shelves that we had in our son’s nursery are just made from pine from the hardware store that was cut and stained and then hung on the wall using IKEA’s Ekby Bjarnum brackets, which you could spray paint any color to match your space.